Further Reading:

 This system is in strict contrast to the U.S. and most of the rest of the western world, where the Multiple Listing Service (MLS) has become an almost standard way of doing business.

-Under this system almost all listings are given as a sole agency (this means that the agent receives a fee whenever and by whoever the property is sold) and the agent with the listing, in turn makes it his duty (it’s also in his interest) for the listing to be spread widely among many other (competing) real estate offices with whom he has a prearranged system for sharing the fees that the he will receive when a sale is made.
+Under this system almost all listings are given as a sole agency (this means that the agent receives a fee whenever and by whoever the property is sold) and the agent with the listing, in turn makes it his duty (its also in his interest) for the listing to be spread widely among many other (competing) real estate offices with whom he has a prearranged system for sharing the fees that the he will receive when a sale is made.

 The MLS system works well for vendors, because their property is guaranteed wide exposure with just one listing.
 It also works well for the agent because he can spread the listing widely and publicly without fear of having his interest (or at least a shared interest) in the property poached from him.